Air Core Inductor Calculator

 This calculator is designed to calculate the inductance of an air-core inductor.

 This calculator is designed to calculate the inductance of an air-core inductor.
 Air-core inductors are inductors created without the use of any ferromagnetic material between the coil or windings.
-They are commonly used in high frequency circuits, radio frequency (RF) applications and antennas.
+They are commonly used in high-frequency circuits, radio frequency (RF) applications, and antennas.
+The Air Core Inductor Calculator simplifies these calculations.

 Inductance = \frac{{(d^2) \cdot (n^2)}}{{18d + 40l}}